 The fortress was the former residence of the representative of the Holy Roman Emperor in Alsace.
 From the circular keep in the middle of the courtyard, you can admire beautiful views of the Munster Valley, famous for its cheese!

 The Pflixbourg castle underwent serious restorations in 1864, 1983 and 2006.

-The castles of the Sundgau
+Three Alsace castles in the Sundgau

 The castles of Ferrette

-Guarding the entrance to the green mountains of Jura and located at only 12 km from the Swiss border, the former capital of the Counts of Ferrette is arguably the jewel of the Sundgau.
-Its site is picturesque: situated in the forest covered foothills of the Alsatian Jura Mountains, the pleasant little town has attracted more and more visitors over the last decades.
+Guarding the entrance to the green mountains of Jura and located only 12 km from the Swiss border, the Counts of Ferrette’s former capital is arguably the Sundgau jewel.
+Its site is picturesque: situated in the forest-covered foothills of the Alsatian Jura Mountains, the pleasant little town has attracted more and more visitors over the last decades.

-Thrust up on a rock above the little town, and guarding the Alsatian Jura, the ruins of two feudal castles are still an imposing testimony to the Sundgau’s History.
-They belonged to the Counts of Ferrette who used to live up there.
+Thrust up on a rock above the little town and guarding the Alsatian Jura, the ruins of two feudal castles are still an imposing testimony to the Sundgau’s History.
+They belonged to the Counts of Ferrette, who used to live up there.
 The formidable fortress was ruined during the Thirty Year’s War (1618-1648).

-A delightful steep path leads to the upper platform of the keep which, at 612 meters, commands remarkable views of the Sundgau hills, the Vosges and the Black Forest mountain range in Germany.
-The view over rolling and lush fields of the Sundgau reminds us that this is a land of plenty.
+A delightful steep path leads to the upper platform of the keep, which, at 612 meters, commands remarkable views of the Sundgau hills, the Vosges and the Black Forest mountain range in Germany.
+The view over the rolling and lush fields of the Sundgau reminds us that this is a land of plenty.

 Read more about Ferrette.